 Functional Training Basics - Improve Overall Functional Capacity

-functional training basicsFunctional training has long been a buzzword in our fitness culture.
-It's a fantastic training modality but like everything else it can be abused, misused and is often misunderstood.
-It's kind of funny to label certain exercises as functional because that would imply that there are other exercises that are not functional at all.
-While some folks might claim that to be the case, one of the most basic principals of exercise science says differently.
+Functional training has long been a buzzword in our fitness culture.
+It’s a fantastic training modality but like everything else it can be abused, misused and is often misunderstood.
+It’s kind of funny to label certain exercises as functional because that would imply that there are other exercises that are not functional at all.
+While some folks might claim that to be the case, one of the most basic principles of exercise science says differently.

 The S.A.I.D.
-Principal (Specific Adaptation to Imposed Demand) states that our physiological changes happen specifically to accommodate the function of the stress placed upon the body.
+Principle (Specific Adaptation to Imposed Demand) states that our physiological changes happen specifically to accommodate the function of the stress placed upon the body.
 In other words, running is functional training for running and deadlifts are functional training for deadlifts.
-Even so-called nonfunctional exercises like a machine bicep curl is functional since its training our body to be proficient as using a bicep curl machine.
+Even so-called nonfunctional exercises like a machine bicep curl is functional since it’s training our body to be proficient as using a bicep curl machine.

-So, its not that some exercises are functional and some are not, it's just that some might be more functional for a given activity.
-For example, running would probably have great functional application for activities that require running where as that seated bicep curls would probably do far less for your stamina in a soccer match.
+So, it’s not that some exercises are functional and some are not, it’s just that some might be more functional for a given activity.
+For example, running would probably have great functional application for activities that require running whereas that seated bicep curls would probably do far less for your stamina in a soccer match.

 So now the question isn't so much about what is functional, but rather what activities are we trying to be functional for?
 It's an important question to ask because some exercises that are supposed to be functional may not be functional for what we need.
 In fact, some might even train our body to do the opposite of what we want!
 In the case of running, we can run in a number of ways.
 We can sprint, do steeple chases or do long slow distances.